JCloudYu/paraemu/README.md

     pemu.on('net-group-detach', callback);          // anyone of clients disconnected pemu.on('net-connection-ready', callback);      // your client connected successfully pemu.on('net-connection-removed', callback);    // your client disconnected
+    pemu.on('net-connection-error', callback);      // your client has gone wrong
     ```

     * Please refer to [Event Emitter](https://nodejs.org/api/events.html) for other usages.